Another euro crisis? Italian chaos reawakens concerns

 Yet a 5 Star-League government might double down on anti-euro rhetoric and make the next Italian election a referendum on the euro.
 And if they win and carry through on policies that worsen Italy’s debt, investors might take fright and demand much higher rates to lend to the country.

 In any case, Italy now faces weeks or months of uncertainty under a stopgap government.
-Efforts to form a government collapsed Sunday after President Sergio Mattarella rejected a nominee for economy minister, Paola Savona, who in the past had entertained a “Plan B” to leave the euro.
+Efforts to form a government collapsed Sunday after President Sergio Mattarella rejected a nominee for economy minister, Paolo Savona, who in the past had entertained a “Plan B” to leave the euro.

 “A continuing sharp sell-off may force Italy to clarify its political situation fast, ideally with the radicals vying for power clarifying for good that they would not jeopardize Italy’s position in the euro,” said economist Holger Schmieding at Berenberg bank.
 “Unfortunately, they do not seem anywhere close to doing that.
 One way or the other, things can potentially come to a head fast in an acute crisis.”